 Wilton is a somewhat small town located in the state of California.
 With a population of 5,958 people and two constituent neighborhoods, Wilton is the 494th largest community in California.

 Housing costs in Wilton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.50% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.69% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Wilton doesn't have a public transportation system that people use for their commute.

-The per capita income in Wilton in 2018 was $43,475, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $173,900 for a family of four.
-However, Wilton contains both very wealthy and poor people as well.
+The per capita income in Wilton in 2018 was $50,370, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $201,480 for a family of four.

 Wilton is an extremely ethnically-diverse town.
 The people who call Wilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilton residents report their race to be White, followed by Asian.
 Wilton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.08% of the town’s residents.
-Important ancestries of people in Wilton include German, Irish, English, Swiss, and Italian.
+People of Hispanic or Latino origin account for 31.46% of the town’s residents.
+Important ancestries of people in Wilton include English, Irish, German, Italian, and Portuguese.

 The most common language spoken in Wilton is English.
 Other important languages spoken here include Spanish and Chinese.